Download the report [1MB]

 Administration: A government-appointed committee composed of retired government officials monitored prison conditions and investigated complaints concerning prison and detention center conditions.

-The prison system has an ombudsperson’s office through which judicial officials, Legislative Council members, community leaders, and representatives of public institutions visit inmates on a monthly basis.
+The prison system has an ombudsman’s office through which judicial officials, Legislative Council members, community leaders, and representatives of public institutions visit inmates monthly.
 A prisoner may complain to a visiting judge, the superintendent, the officer in charge, or, in the case of female prisoners, the matron in charge.
-“Spiritual rehabilitation” programs were compulsory for Muslim inmates.

 “Spiritual rehabilitation” programs were compulsory for Muslim inmates.

-Sharia convicts were kept in the same prison facilities but separated from inmates convicted in the secular courts.
+Sharia convicts were held in the same prison facilities but separated from inmates convicted in the secular courts.
 Sharia convicts were subject to the same regulations as secular convicts.

-Independent Monitoring: There were no reports of independent nongovernmental organizations (NGOs) monitoring prison conditions.
+Independent Monitoring: There were no reports of independent domestic or international nongovernmental organizations (NGOs) monitoring prison conditions.

 D. ARBITRARY ARREST OR DETENTION